Shiv2708/cocktails-react-project/README.md

 #### About

 ```

-"Simple react app to search for drinks",
+Simple react app to search for drinks
 ```

 ```
-"uses cocktaildb api"
+uses cocktaildb api
 ```